-Required Public Notice (F.S.
-1008.25(8)
+Required Public Notice [FS 1008.25(8)]

-The School Board of Sarasota County, Florida will annually publish in the local newspaper, and report in writing to the Florida State Board of Education by September 1, the following information on the prior school year:
+The School Board of Sarasota County, Florida will publish annually in the local newspaper, and report in writing to the Florida State Board of Education by September 1, the following information on the prior school year:

-- The provision of section 1008.25(8) (b) relating to public school student progression and the district school board's policies and procedures on student retention and promotion. - By grade, the number and percentage of all students in grades 3 through 10 performing at Levels 1 and 2 on the reading portion of the FCAT. - By grade, the number and percentage of students retained in grades 3 through 10. - Information of the total number of students who were promoted for good cause, by each category of good cause as specified in FS 1008.25(6) (b). - Any revisions to the district board's policy on student retention and promotion from the prior year.
+- The provision of [FS1008.25(8)(b)] relating to public school student progression and the district school board's policies and procedures on student retention and promotion. - By grade, the number and percentage of all students in grades 3 through 10 performing at Levels 1 and 2 on the reading portion of the FCAT 2.0. - By grade, the number and percentage of students retained in grades 3 through 10. - Any revisions to the district board's policy on student retention and promotion from the prior year.